 Being a dad can be a tough job at times.
 It is worth your effort.
 Your kids need you.
 Dad’s University will help you gain understanding of key dynamics of consistency, active listening, nuturing, support, protecting and providing, and equipping that are important to you and your child.

-A fathering profile will assist you in focusing your efforts as a Dad on what will make the most difference for your family.
+Personality profile will assist you in focusing your efforts as a Dad on what will make the most difference for your family.

 Whether you are in the home with your children or doing the work of a Dad and living outside of the home, your kids need you to be the best Dad you can be with the time you have with them.